About the Book

-Between 2010 and 2013, photographer Roger Minick made two round-trip train trips across the United States, during which he photographed from the California Zephyr traveling between California and Chicago, then from the Lake Shore Limited traveling between Chicago and New York City.
+Between 2010 and 2013, American photographer Roger Minick made two round-trip train trips across the United States—taking the California Zephyr between California and Chicago, and the Lake Shore Limited between Chicago and New York City.

-The resulting book of these images, SEEN from TRAIN, is not only an evocation of the magic of traveling by train it is also a rare glimpse of an American Landscape that is seldom seen by any other mode of transportation.
-From the California Zephyr, for instance, because the vantage point is higher, the viewer is given an almost voyeuristic view of back yards, city streets, small towns and remote farms and landscapes.
-In addition, by using the train's varied window frames as an adjunct to the composition, and also by not worrying about keeping the camera level or steady, Minick has masterfully recreated the sensation of traveling by train.
+SEEN from TRAIN, the book resulting from those trips, is a rare glimpse of an American landscape seldom seen by any other mode of transportation.
+From the California Zephyr, for instance, because vantage point is elevated, the viewer is provided an almost voyeuristic view of back yards, city streets, small towns, and remote farms and landscapes.
+In addition, by employing the train’s varied window frames as an adjunct to the composition, and by not worrying about occasional camera shake or always holding the camera level, Minick has masterfully recreated the experience of traveling by train.